 - (2).
 Cancellations: Should bad weather, or unforeseen event, cause cancellation of a lecture session, every attempt will be made to reschedule the class.
 Please insure the instructor has a current phone number where you can be notified of class changes, or in some cases, if the instructor needs to contact you. - (3).
-Individual assistance and participation: The instructor recognizes that you are taking this elective course to learn!
-The structure of instructor led in-class discussions and opportunities afforded by cooperative collaborative learning groups are some of the venues in which questions can be addressed, theories analyzed, and general learning facilitated. - ☐ You are encouraged to raise questions during class --so that inquiry will disclose where clarification is needed, and afford opportunity to add depth to lesson activities and resolve questions likely held by more than one person. - ☐ Your comments, personal-life experience, observations, and ideas are welcome and beneficial to everyone's learning.
+Individual assistance and participation: The instructor recognizes that you are taking this course to learn!
+The structure of instructor led in-class discussions and opportunities afforded by cooperative collaborative learning groups are some of the venues in which questions can be addressed, theories analyzed, and general learning facilitated. - ☐ You are encouraged to raise questions during class --so that inquiry will disclose where clarification is needed, and afford opportunity to add depth to lesson activities and resolve questions likely held by more than one person. - □ Your comments, personal-life experience, observations, and ideas are welcome and beneficial to everyone's learning.

 It is important you be given personal attention.
 In addition to consultation by the instructor during class sessions, to resolve questions not clarified in class, or to address something that concerns you, the instructor will be available after class.
 But because each session lasts until 10:30 pm, you may wish to make an appointment to visit with the instructor at another time.
-Appointments are encouraged, but the instructor will be available on short-notice.
 If you wish to contact the instructor, refer to the telephone numbers listed on Page 1 of this Syllabus.
-If you live on campus, please call collect, the instructor will pay for all long distance from-campus calls.